nickjlupu/surfs_up/README.md

 ## Recommendations for Future Analysis

 Need 2-3
-Due to the fact that the means and 3rd quartiles of Precipitation data for both June & Dec are much lower than the max values, it would be prudent to investigate outliers in the data.
-I would create box and whisker plots to visualize this data
+1. Due to the fact that the means and 3rd quartiles of Precipitation data for both June & Dec are much lower than the max values, it would be prudent to investigate outliers in the data.
+I would create box and whisker plots to visualize this data.
+2. It would be nice to have this same analysis for additional months.
+At a minimum, I would add 2 months to display descriptive statistics of "all 4 seasons."